Store Configuration Guide

 Yaci Store can connect to a local node to fetch current protocol parameters and current governance state data through n2c.
 It can also be used to submit transactions.
 You can use either a Unix socket or a TCP socket (through socat) to connect to your local node.

-Even if the local node is configured for n2c, you still need to configure the store.cardano.host
+Even if the local node is configured for n2c, you still need to configure the store.cardano.host, store.cardano.port,

 # Unix socket (local node)